 Pollo Asado

-Smoky chicken thighs marinated in toasted guajillo and ancho with achiote and adobo.
-Vinegar brightens the paste, rice bran oil carries the chile and achiote into the meat, and a finishing salt dust seasons the char straight off the grill.
+Smoky chicken thighs marinated in achiote, chipotle adobo, fresh citrus, and garlic.
+Mandarin and lime brighten the paste, rice bran oil carries the achiote into the meat, and a finishing salt dust seasons the char straight off the grill.

 Ingredients